ProgramZeta/xmlsrr/README.md

 To replace an element, use `->` to specify what the element should be replaced with.
 Note that this does not change the contents of the element, but the element and attributes.

-Replacement syntax is similar to search syntax, but you can't use a space for the replacement element - you can only replace the targeted element with a single replacement element.
+Replacement syntax is similar to search syntax, but you can't specify multiple elements in the replacement.